Airport Terminal 2 metro station

 Airport Terminal 2 (機場第二航廈站) is a station on the Taoyuan Airport MRT located in Dayuan, Taoyuan City, Taiwan.
 The station is located directly under Terminal 2 of Taoyuan International Airport and opened for commercial service on 2 March 2017.

 This underground station has two side platforms and two tracks.
-Both Express and Commuter trains stop at this station.
+Both the limited-stop Express services and all-stop Commuter services call at this station, with the station serving as the western terminus for regularly scheduled limited-stop Express services.
 The station is 228.0 m long and 16.3 m wide.
 It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.

 Station construction was overseen by the Bureau of High Speed Rail (under the Ministry of Transportation and Communications).
 Space was reserved during construction of Taoyuan International Airport Terminal 2 for a medium-capacity rubber-tired system.